-А. Ministers

-Budget for annual salaries \$875,000

-В. Ministers of State

-Budget for annual salaries \$322,000

-C. Ministers with Parliamentary Secretaries

-Additional budget for annual salaries (per Parliamentary Secretary) \$71,200
+A. Ministers Budget for annual salaries from \$322,000 to \$875,000 B. Ministers with regional representation budgets Budget for annual salaries \$175,000 C. Ministers with a parliamentary secretary Additional budget for annual salaries (per parliamentary secretary) \$71,140